- Military issues, including residency issues, filing due dates, deductions, credits

-If they file married filing jointly for federal tax purposes, then they must file a married filing jointly Indiana return.
-If they file married filing separately for federal tax purposes, then they must file a married filing separately Indiana return.
+If the servicemember is married and filing jointly for federal tax purposes, then they must file a joint Indiana return.
+If they are married and filing separately for federal tax purposes, then they must file a separate Indiana return.

 When filing the return, write "Combat Zone" across the top of the form (above your Social Security number).